Silicon Labs Management

 Mr. Bresemann joined Silicon Labs in 1998 as the Director of Marketing and helped craft the company’s marketing strategy for its first Wireline products.
 Mr. Bresemann then served as Vice President and General Manager of the Wireline product group from 2002 to 2009.
 He then became the Vice President and General Manager of the company’s Broadcast products until 2012 when he was appointed as Senior Vice President and Chief Product Officer responsible for all of the company’s business units.
 Prior to Silicon Labs, Mr. Bresemann served as the Director of Marketing for Consumer and Professional Audio Products at Crystal Semiconductor/Cirrus Logic from February 1992 to July 1998.
 From 1988 to 1992, Mr. Bresemann held various sales positions for Analog Devices, a designer and manufacturer of integrated circuits.
 Mr. Bresemann holds a B.S. in electrical engineering from the University of Arizona.

-Senior Vice President of Worldwide Operations
+Senior Vice President of Strategic Operations

 Mr. Ivester joined Silicon Laboratories in September 1997 and has been responsible for the company’s operations from inception.
 From May 1984 to September 1997, Mr. Ivester was with Applied Materials and served as Director of Manufacturing and Director of U.S. Procurement in addition to various engineering management positions.
 Mr. Ivester was a scientist at Bechtel Corporation, an engineering and construction company, from 1980 to 1982 and at Abcor, Inc., an ultrafiltration company and subsidiary of Koch Industries, from 1978 to 1980.
 Mr. Ivester holds a B.S. in chemistry from the Massachusetts Institute of Technology and an M.B.A. from Stanford University.